barumau/pandunia/english/FAQ.md

 #### How does Pandunia differ from other auxiliary languages?

 - The vocabulary of Pandunia is evenly global.
 It consists of Western (Greco-Latin) words, Perso-Arabic words, Chinese words and Indian words.
-Most of the other auxiliary languages use only Western words and, because they were created in the late 1800s and the early 1900s, their creators considered them "civilized" words and the others were "barbaric".
+Many other auxiliary languages use only or mostly Western words, which is not ideal for the world language in our opinion.
 - Internationality is the main criterion for selecting words to Pandunia.
 All the words of Pandunia are known by many nations in some part of the world.
-- The grammar of Pandunia is minimal but very flexible.
+- The grammar of Pandunia is concise but very flexible.
 Pandunia has only a few grammatical structures, which are re-used over and over again.
 - Pandunia is a truly neutral language.
 It's not meant to imitate any languages, whereas for example Esperanto, Ido and Interlingua are intentionally close to the European languages.